ROBMYERS1856/University-of-Minnesota-/4. Weekly Homework/15. Week 15 Web Vulnerabilities and Hardening/ReadMe.md

 ## **Mitigation Strategies:**

-1) Implement Injection filtering by establiishing a predefined set of rules via your firewall or network security group.
+**1) Implement Injection filtering by establishing a predefined set of rules via your firewall or network security group.**

-2) Establish rules that block HTTP Headers, Query parameters, URI paths, and Request Payloads.
+**2) Establish rules that block HTTP Headers, Query parameters, URI paths, and Request Payloads.**

-3) Ensure your website URI scheme is HTTPS and has an accredited and trusted certificate
+**3) Ensure your website URI scheme is HTTPS and has an accredited and trusted certificate**

-4) If possible make sure that your website has been updated with current verions of HTML, CSS, and Javascript
+**4) If possible make sure that your website has been updated with current verions of HTML, CSS, and Javascript**